S3ooodi90/ReferenceImplementation/docs_source/source/rm.rst

 **Description:**

-Generic type defining an interval (i.e. range) of a comparable type.
-An interval is a contiguous subrange of a comparable base type.
-Used to define intervals of dates, times, quantities, etc. Whose datatypes are the same and are ordered.
-In S3Model, they are primarily used in defining reference ranges.
+This is a generic type that defines an interval (i.e., range) of a comparable nature.
+An interval is a contiguous subrange of an equivalent base type.
+Used to determine intervals of dates, times, quantities, etc. Whose datatypes are the same and are ordered.
+In S3Model, this type is primarily used in defining an interval for reference ranges.

 ....